About

 Edward Miller

-• Research structure and source review
+• Product research and source verification

-• Editorial calendars and update checks
+• Pricing, availability, and specification checks

-• Affiliate disclosure and commercial clarity
+• Affiliate disclosure and commercial independence

 Mara Ellison

-• Drink-page and cafe-style recipe checks
+• Drink-page and cafe-style recipe testing

 • Photography direction and visual credibility